kubeshop/tracetest/README.md

 </p>

 <p align="center">
-  End-to-end tests powered by OpenTelemetry.
+  Tracetest - the best way to develop and test your distributed system with OpenTelemetry.
 For QA, Dev, & Ops.
 </p>

 <p align="center">